 States across the nation are leading the way to ensure more children—especially those from low-income families—have access to high-quality early learning and care from birth through age five.
 And much of the progress at the state and local level has been made possible through strong partnerships with the federal government aimed at expanding access, increasing quality, and more.
 The First Five Years Fund is developing a series of state profiles to provide a glimpse of the early childhood education opportunities that exist in various states, including those made possible with federal funding.
 Learn why federal support and partnerships are critical, especially at a time when state are doing such great work on behalf of our youngest learners.
 Learn more.

 FFYF’s renowned national and state polling is the gold standard for voter sentiment on early childhood education in America.
-Four years of state and national polling have shown a steady increase in support for greater investments in quality early learning and care opportunities, while also establishing a clear set of principles that voters want their lawmakers to follow as they develop policy solutions for working families.
+Six years of state and national polling have shown a steady increase in support for greater investments in quality early learning and care opportunities, while also establishing a clear set of principles that voters want their lawmakers to follow as they develop policy solutions for working families.
 Learn more.

 BIPARTISAN CONGRESSIONAL CHAMPIONS